WakiMak/trentent.github.io-forked/_posts/2016-03-24-appv5-the-trouble-with-appv5-logs-and-a-solution.md

   </tr>
 </table>

-Of course this isn&#8217;t true that all these events are the same time, but it&#8217;s all event viewer can display. Â If you view the XML of the event you can see there is more precise time stamps, but regardless, trying to compare each event with other logs is cumbersome and very difficult.
+Of course this isn't true that all these events are the same time, but it's all event viewer can display. Â If you view the XML of the event you can see there is more precise time stamps, but regardless, trying to compare each event with other logs is cumbersome and very difficult.

 Is there a better way?